yenchiah/data-science-book-uva/syllabus.md

 During the exam, you may bring an A4-size cheat sheet with you.
 You can choose to handwrite or print the content on both sides of the cheat sheet.
-Please keep in mind that you are not allowed to bring other materials, such as books.
-You are also not allowed to bring or use any other digital devices (besides the computer for the exam).
 After the exam, you can take the cheat sheet back with you.

 The cheat sheet is designed to reduce your workload in memorizing details (e.g., math equations) and also help you prepare for exams.